Resettled communities in Talensi appeal for alternative livelihood support | Ghana News Agency

 By Anthony Adongo Apubeo

-Digaare (U/E), May 29, GNA – Residents of the two communities resettled in the Talensi District of the Upper East Region by the Cardinal Namdini Mining Limited, to pave way for large scale ecological mining activities, are appealing for alternative livelihoods.
+Digaare (U/E), June 4, GNA-Residents of the two communities resettled in the Talensi District of the Upper East Region by the Cardinal Namdini Mining Limited to pave way for large scale ecological mining activities are appealing for alternative livelihoods.

-They said that support will help reduce their vulnerability and mitigate the impact of the resettlement.
+They say the support will help reduce their vulnerability and mitigate the impact of the resettlement.

-They said moving from their former communities had contributed to the loss of their sources of income as many of them depended on illegal small scale mining and tree products such as shea.
+Moving from their former communities, they said, had contributed to the loss of their sources of income as many of them depended on illegal small-scale mining and tree products such as shea.

-They made the appeal when a delegation from the Ghana News Agency and some staff of the Cardinal Namdini Mining Limited visited the communities to familiarize with the new area and the people.
+They made the appeal when the Ghana News Agency accompanied some staff of the Cardinal Namdini Mining Limited visited the communities to engage them on their experiences in their new communities.

 The two communities, Digaare (Accra site) and Biung, originally occupied the lands leased by government to the Cardinal Namdini Mining Limited, a subsidiary of Shandong Gold, Chinese Mining Firm, to engage in large scale surface mining for a period of 15 years.

-The area is a green field and is expected to generate 150 million tonnes of ore which translates into five million ounces of gold within the 15 years.
+The greenfield project is expected to generate 150 million tonnes of ore which translates into five million ounces of gold within the 15 years.

-Currently, the company is investing about US$520 million to construct its infrastructure base including the operational offices and staff accommodation, processing plants, Tailings Storage Facilities among others to allow for full mining operations to begin 2024.
+Currently, the Company is investing about US$520 million to construct its infrastructure base including the operational offices and staff accommodation, processing plants, Tailings Storage Facilities among others to allow for full mining operations to begin at end of 2024.

 As a result, the two communities were resettled in 2022 with 121 urban type services fitted and well laid concrete residential buildings for the two communities, reticulated electric power, improved water supply and sanitation and improved community roads access.